 The four high order bits define the instruction.
 The next two bits (R1 and R0) select one of the four registers that is to be acted upon when a register oriented instruction is issued.
-The last bits (P1, P0) select which one of the four potentiometers is to be affected by the instruction.
+Bits 0 and 1 are defined to be 0.

-Four of the nine instructions end with the transmission of the instruction byte.
+Four of the seven instructions end with the transmission of the instruction byte.
 The basic sequence is illustrated in Figure 3.
-These two-byte instructions exchange data between the Wiper Counter Register and one of the data registers.
-A transfer from a Data Register to a Wiper Counter Register is essentially a write to a static
+These two-byte instructions exchange data between the Wiper Counter Register and one of the Data Registers.
+A transfer from a Data Register to a Wiper Counter Register is essentially a write to a static RAM.

-RAM.
 The response of the wiper to this action will be delayed t{WRL} .
-A transfer from the Wiper Counter Register (current wiper position), to a data register is a write to nonvolatile memory and takes a minimum of t{WR} to complete.
-The transfer can occur between one of the four potentiometers and one of its associated registers; or it may occur globally, wherein the transfer occurs between all of the potentiometers and one of their associated registers.
+A transfer from the Wiper Counter Register (current wiper position), to a Data Register is a write to nonvolatile memory and takes a minimum of t{WR} to complete.

 Four instructions require a three-byte sequence to complete.
-These instructions transfer data between the host and the X9258; either between the host and one of the data registers or directly between the host and the Wiper Counter Register.
-These instructions are: Read Wiper Counter Register (read the current wiper position of the selected pot), Write Wiper Counter Register (change current wiper position of the selected pot), Read Data Register (read the contents of the selected nonvolatile register) and Write Data Register (write a new value to the selected data register).
+These instructions transfer data between the host and the X9428; either between the host and one of the Data Registers or directly between the host and the Wiper Counter Register.
+These instructions are: Read Wiper Counter Register (read the current wiper position of the selected pot), write Wiper Counter Register (change current wiper position of the selected pot), read Data Register (read the contents of the selected nonvolatile register) and write Data Register (write a new value to the selected Data Register).
 The sequence of operations is shown in Figure 4.